Eugene-Kuzmenko/fb_ad_set_min_action_cost/README.md

 - 2 hours: Making a part of the program what would analyze retrieved data and handle input parameters

 ## Usage
-- You need to create `env.py` with following attributes
+- You need to create `env.py` and insert there following attributes
 ```
 ACCESS_TOKEN = "insert access token here"
 CAMPAIGN_ID = "insert campaign id"